 Easy Cow Face - Sukha Gomukhasan

-The Cow Face improves flexibility of the shoulders and stimulates a good posture.
-This yoga exercise is especially beneficial to people who spend a lot of hours in front of the computer and have developed kyphosis (rounding of the upper back).
+The Cow Face improves shoulder flexibility and promotes good posture.
+This yoga exercise is especially beneficial for people who spend many hours at a computer and have developed kyphosis (rounding of the upper back).

 Seated Forward Bend – Paschimottanasana

-The Seated Forward Bend or Seated Forward Fold stimulates the blood flow in the spine.
-The abdominal region is compressed and as a consequence the organs are stimulated and the digestion is improved.
+The Seated Forward Bend, or Seated Forward Fold, stimulates blood flow in the spine.
+The abdominal region is compressed, and as a consequence, the organs are stimulated, and the digestion is improved.

 Inclined Plane – Purvottanasana